 Teeth grinding appears to be an expression of day to day stress.
 Some people have irritable bowels when they’re stressed, others have headaches, and some grind their teeth.
 It tends to be a subconscious thing and tends to occur a lot in teenage girls during exams and then again in the early twenties and can come and go again after that.

 How is a night guard made?

 Nightguards can be made of different materials, and there is a whole range of them, from simple to complex.
 The simplest night guard can be made of soft material that some patients find comforting to chew against.
 Other more sophisticated night guards can be constructed in a way that corrects and balances the biting forces between teeth.
 This can lead to a reduction in chewing habits and release tension in the muscles.

 Simple night guards can be made by your dentist, who takes impressions of your teeth.
 The more complex night guards used to treat severe grinding issues due to an incorrect bite are usually constructed with detailed measurements of jaw movements, where these readings are incorporated into bespoke appliances, which are normally fitted by a restorative specialist.
 In more complex cases, input from an orthodontist and restorative specialist is beneficial in order to create the optimal appliance.

 What if a person needs a night guard but doesn’t use it?

 If someone doesn’t take action to protect their teeth from grinding, then they could be wearing away their teeth without realising it and experience pain in their teeth.
 They can also experience jaw pain and headaches and may need extensive dentistry to repair parts of the teeth that have worn away.

 Will I have to use a night guard forever?

-If you grind your teeth and would like to talk about this with a specialist orthodontist such as Dr Moira Wong, please visit her Top Doctors profile.
+If you grind your teeth and would like to talk about this with a specialist orthodontist such as Dr Moira Wong, please don’t hesitate to contact us.